TLC: Tables, Ladders & Chairs (2020): Preliminary matches

 In the fourth match, Nia Jax and Shayna Baszler defended the WWE Women's Tag Team Championship against Raw Women's Champion Asuka and her mystery partner, revealed as the returning Charlotte Flair, who had been absent since June thanks to an arm injury (kayfabe) incurred by Jax.
 In the end, Flair applied the Figure-Eight Leg Lock on Baszler only for Jax to intervene and break up the submission.
 Baszler then locked in the Kirifuda Clutch on Flair, however, Flair escaped and performed Natural Selection on Baszler to win the title for the first time.
-Subsequently, this would be Asuka's second reign with the title, as well as becoming a double champion, while Flair became WWE's fifth Women's Triple Crown Champion and fourth Women's Grand Slam Champion.
+Subsequently, this would be Asuka's second reign with the titles, as well as becoming a double champion, while Flair became WWE's fifth Women's Triple Crown Champion and fourth Women's Grand Slam Champion.

 In the penultimate match, Roman Reigns (accompanied by Paul Heyman) defended the Universal Championship against Kevin Owens in a Tables, Ladders, and Chairs match.
 Mere moments before the match began, Owens attacked Reigns.
 After the bell sounded, Owens would dominate Reigns.
 Shortly thereafter, Jey Uso interjected himself while Owens had the upper hand on Reigns.
 As Jey attempted a Superkick on Owens outside the ring, Owens blocked the maneuver with a chair.
 Owens then placed Jey's leg in a chair and stomped on Jey's leg.
 Despite medical personnel arriving and taking Jey backstage, he returned later to assist Reigns further.
 Owens performed a Stunner on Reigns and then put Jey through the announce table with a Pop-up Powerbomb.
-Reigns performed a Chokeslam on Owens through a table and then through a second table with a Samoan Drop.
+Reigns performed a Uranage (more like a Chokeslam) on Owens through a table and then through a second table with a Samoan Drop.
 Reigns then ascended the ladder, however, he noticed Owens rise to his feet and get in the ring.
 Reigns then performed a Spear on Owens through a table in the corner.
 As Reigns attempted a second Spear on Owens outside the ring, Owens moved out of the way and Reigns crashed through the barricade.
 Shortly after, Owens ascended the ladder, but Reigns intercepted.
 Owens performed two Superkicks on Reigns.
 Owens attempted a Pop-up Powerbomb on Reigns, however, Reigns countered with a Superman Punch.
 As Reigns attempted a Spear on Owens, Owens countered with a Pop-up Powerbomb through a table.
 In the end, Owens ascended the ladder again, however, he was intercepted by Jey once more.
 Reigns then attacked Owens (who was atop a ladder) with a low blow, applied the guillotine choke on Owens, who then fell off the ladder, allowing Reigns to unhook the title to retain.